 To check the status of SRP Batcher batches:

-If you’re writing your own SRP instead of using LWRP or HDRP, try to write a generic “uber” Shader with a minimal amount of keywords (but you can use as many Material parameters and Material Properties inside each Material as you want).
+If you write your own Scriptable Render Pipeline, instead of using either the Universal Render Pipeline or the High Definition Render Pipeline, try to write a generic multi-purpose shader with a minimal number of keywords.
+This is optimal because you can use as many material properties as you want.